pjeby/uneventful/README.md

 You've probably noticed that there isn't any code here that unsubscribes from anything, and that the only explicit "cleanup" code present is the `must()` call in `addDragClass()`.
 That's because Uneventful keeps track of the "active" job, and has APIs like `must()` to register cleanup code that will run when that job is finished or canceled.
 This lets you move the garbage collection to *precisely* where it belongs in your code: **the place where it's created**.

 If you're familiar with [statecharts](https://statecharts.dev/what-is-a-statechart.html), you might notice that this code sample can easily be translated to one, and the same is true in reverse: if you use statecharts for design and uneventful for implementation, you can pretty much *write down the chart as code*.
-(A job definition function is a state, and each job instance at runtime represents one "run" of that state.)
+(A job definition function is a state, and each job instance at runtime represents one "run" of that state, from entry to exit.
+And of course job definitions can nest like states, and be named and abstracted away like states.)

-But Uneventful is actually *better* than statecharts, even for design purposes: instead of following boxes and lines, your code is a straightforward list of substates, event handlers, or even *sequential* activities:
+But Uneventful is actually *better* than statecharts, even for design purposes: instead of following boxes and lines, your code is a straightforward list of substates, event handlers, or even *sequential activities*:

 ```ts
 import { each } from "uneventful";